tonyamende/Material-Informatics/README.md

 # Material Informatics

-A well-curated collection of top material informatics resources, covering data modeling, documentation, tools, and cutting-edge technologies to build web applications.
+A well-curated collection of resources, covering data modeling, documentation, tools, and cutting-edge technologies to build web applications focused on material informatics.

 ## Markdown Documentation